pik-gane/vodle/doc/development/GLOSSARY.md

 The other two types of data are stored in the form of [voter data items](#voter-data-item) (2.) and [poll data items](#poll-data-item) (3.).
-Both these types are exchanged between the voters via the poll's *poll database*, which is some CouchDB database that all voters have access to.
+Both these types are exchanged between the voters via the poll's *poll database*, which is some CouchDB database that all voters have access to, by means of [JSON documents](#json-document).
 Several polls might use the same CouchDB database as their poll database without any interference between the different polls.
 Indeed, by default all polls use the same CouchDB database called "vodle central".